 « CONS: Low Range, Potential Durability Issues, Potential Intensity Inconsistence, Not Many Intensity Levels

-4 DOG CARE Dog Training Collar
+4.Best Multiple Dogs Electric Dog Collar: DOG CARE Dog Training Collar

 With the range of 330 yards, it is in the lower-end of ranges for the most popular electric dog collars, but it's also cheaper.

-One thing about this shock dog collar that is very unique compared to other brands: the remote allows you to train up to 9 dogs with additional receivers.
+This shock dog collar is unique compared to other brands: the remote allows you to train up to 9 dogs with additional receivers.

 There are 99 different intensity levels for static stimulation, so you can use this collar to train dogs of all sizes, especially since the receiver is made adjustable to cover different neck sizes.

 Although I didn’t have any problems with the batteries, it is something to keep in mind when you think about this collar.

 » PROS: Affordable, Different Stimulation Modes, Durable, Easy to Use, Waterproof, Rechargeable Batteries, Remote Can Be Used on Multiple Dogs